huggingface/transformers/docs/source/debugging.rst

 to the normal command line arguments, or pass ``debug="activation_overflow"`` when creating the :class:`~transformers.Trainer` object.

-If you're using your own trainer you can just do:
+If you're using your own trainer you can accomplish the same with:

 .. code-block:: python

     from .debug_utils import DebugActivationOverflow
     debug_overflow = DebugActivationOverflow(model)

-``DebugActivationOverflow`` inserts hooks into the model that will test each input and output and as soon as ``inf`` or ``nan`` is detected in at least one element, the program will assert and print a report like this:
+:class:`~transformers.debug_utils.DebugActivationOverflow` inserts hooks into the model that will test each input and output and as soon as ``inf`` or ``nan`` is detected in at least one element of the activations, the program will assert and print a report like this:

 .. code-block::